The world has changed. As such, the way many of us do business has changed along with it.

 3. Utilize Powerful Visuals

-Generally speaking, people remember about 80% of what they see, as opposed to 10% of what they hear.
+Generally speaking, people remember about 80% of what they see instead of 10% of what they hear.

-This makes great visuals one of the most important tips for presenting remotely.
+This makes excellent visuals one of the essential tips for presenting remotely.

-The way you choose to incorporate graphics and colors into your remote presentation needs to accurately reflect your company, objectives, and presentation topic.
+The way you choose to incorporate graphics and colors into your remote presentation needs to reflect your company, objectives, and presentation topic accurately.

 Include some interactive animations and simple jokes to give your audience a break from other intense conversations and meetings throughout the day.